pawelc/docs/toread_nn.md

 2017-  An Overview of ResNet and its Variants https://towardsdatascience.com/an-overview-of-resnet-and-its-variants-5281e2f56035
-2018 - Analysis on Gradient Propagation in Batch Normalized Residual Networks 2018 - Regularisation of neural networks by enforcing Lipschitz continuity 2019 - Hands-On Computer Vision with TensorFlow 2
+2018 - Analysis on Gradient Propagation in Batch Normalized Residual Networks 2018 - Regularisation of neural networks by enforcing Lipschitz continuity 2018 - A guide to convolution arithmetic for deep learning 2019 - Hands-On Computer Vision with TensorFlow 2
     https://github.com/PacktPublishing/Hands-On-Computer-Vision-with-TensorFlow-2